6 reasons Antigua is the right Caribbean island for you

 If you're planning a holiday to the Caribbean but can't quite decide if Antigua, aka the 'land of 365 beaches', is right for you, let our first timer's guide help you on your way.

-The island consistently rates highly for honeymooners and couples getaways but with plenty of fun outdoor activities it's an equally great spot for a memorable group holiday or family get together.
+The island consistently rates highly with honeymooners and couples but with plenty of fun outdoor activities, it's an equally great spot for a family get-together.

 1. Contemplate colonial history at Nelson's Dockyard